ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 This document defines a method for issuing and verifying countersignatures on COSE_Sign1 messages included in an authenticated data structure such as a Merkle Tree.

-We adopt the terminology of the Supply Chain integrity, Transparency, and Trust (SCITT) architecture document (An Architecture for Trustworthy and Transparent Digital Supply Chains, see {{I-D.birkholz-scitt-architecture}}): Claim, Envelope, Transparency Service, Ledger, Receipt, and Verifier.
+We adopt the terminology of the Supply Chain Integrity, Transparency, and Trust (SCITT) architecture document (An Architecture for Trustworthy and Transparent Digital Supply Chains, see {{I-D.birkholz-scitt-architecture}}): Claim, Envelope, Transparency Service, Registry, Receipt, and Verifier.

 > [TODO] Do we need to explain or introduce them here?
 We may also define Tree (our shorthand for authenticated data structure), Root (a succinct commitment to the Tree, e.g., a hand) and use Issuer instead of TS.